-Number of Critical Compartments: To evaluate system overhead under different numbers of critical compartments, we randomly select compartments derived from policy-specified compartmentalization as critical ones.
+Number of Critical Compartments: To evaluate system overhead under different numbers of critical compartments, we randomly select compartments derived from policyspecified compartmentalization as critical ones.
 We choose controller-based and filename-based compartmentalization policies for ArduCopter and oxygen concentrator since they have higher runtime overhead.
-As shown in Fig. 6(c) and Fig. 6(d), the runtime and memory overhead increase as the number of critical compartments generates more control flow events that need to be recorded.
+As shown in Fig. 6(c) and Fig. 6(d), the runtime and memory overhead increase as the number of critical compartments increases.
+Generally, an increasing number of critical compartments generates more control flow events that need to be recorded.
 Since program information flow events can vary significantly among different compartments, the selection of critical compartments can have more impacts on runtime and memory overhead.